tmrod/dwm/README.md

 An example config file is found in `keys.h.example`.
 To build, you'll need to copy this over to `keys.h`.

+Similar to the keybindings, colors are set in `colors.h`.
+An example config file is found in `colors.h.example`.

 Requirements
 ------------
 In order to build dwm you need the Xlib header files.